Bokjan/scaffold/README.md

    ```
    Add `VERBOSE=1` to display the programs invoked by `make`: `VERBOSE=1 make`.

 After running `make install`, library (both static and dynamic) and headers are installed.
 You can build web applications with `scaffold` now.
-Usually, you don't need to manually specify library informations if you use default install configuration.
+Make sure the environment variables are configured properly.

 Following are some demonstrations of specifying the path:
 - Using command line (dynamic linking)